ckhoward/iNat-SDM/README.md

 ## Getting started:

 1. Get your data
- * If downloading [GBIF Observations](http://www.inaturalist.org/observations/gbif-observations-dwca.zip), unzip the downloaded file, and move observations.csv into the directory ebutterfly-sdm/scripts/data/ (warning: many input files will be generated here)
+ * If downloading [GBIF Observations](http://www.inaturalist.org/observations/gbif-observations-dwca.zip), unzip the downloaded file, and move observations.csv create and place into the directory ebutterfly-sdm/scripts/data/ (warning: many input files will be generated here)
  * If using updater.py and observation_getter.py

 2. Clone the required projects